 The curriculum includes the development of professional skills in the areas of nursing fundamentals, medicine and surgery, maternity, pediatrics, mental health and psychiatry, community, leadership, management and research, among other innovative areas of health care.

-The Bachelor's Degree Program in Nursing at Universidad del Sagrado Corazón Heart is accredited by the Commission on Collegiate Nursing Education.
+The Bachelor of Nursing program of the Universidad del Sagrado Corazón is accredited by the Commission on Collegiate Nursing Education.

 Puerto Rico BSN Nursing State Board Outcomes – 2015 - 2020